songhui/ENACT-Business-Models/BusinessModels/Diversifier.md

 <ul>
 <li> Technology and knowledge transfer: Acquire new projects with industry and government to transfer the knowledge and technology gained during former projects.
 Way: Consultancy and new projects  </li>

-<li>Technology and knowledge transfer: Acquire new projects with industry and government to transfer the knowledge and technology gained during former projects.
+<li>Technology and knowledge transfer: Bilateral projects for companies or other potential users to apply and improve the tools.
 Way: open source community </li>

  </p>
     </td>